 “This may cause the rental company to check your credit via what FICO calls a ‘hard inquiry.’
 This inquiry can, in fact, ding your credit by five points or more.”

-If you have good credit, then a temporary “ding” of five points or so won’t be much to worry about.
-Then again, folks with good credit probably have plenty of room on their credit cards to rent the car in the first place.
+If you have good credit, then a temporary “ding” of five points or so won’t be a cause for concern.
+Then again, folks with good credit probably have plenty of available credit on their credit cards to rent the car in the first place.
 They don't need to use a debit card!

-For people with bad credit, things can get a bit dicier.
-Not only will they end up with a hard inquiry docking their already lousy score, but there’s the chance that their rental application could be denied—meaning they dinged their score for nothing!
+For people with bad credit, things can get a bit challenging.
+Not only will they likely end up with a hard inquiry docking their already lousy score, but there’s the chance that their rental application could be denied—meaning they dinged their score for nothing!

-If you have a credit card (that’s not maxed out), and you are renting a car, you should use that card to rent it instead of using a debit card.
-It’s really just that simple.
+If you have a credit card that is not maxed out and want to rent a car, it is advisable to use the credit card instead of using a debit card.
+It’s really that simple.

-Except that it's not.
-After all, bad credit renters are also less likely to have a credit card that they can use to rent a car, leaving with little-to-no choice in the matter.
+Except it's not always as simple.
+After all, people with bad credit are also less likely to have a credit card that they can use to rent a car, leaving them with little-to-no choice in the matter.
 Living with a bad credit score can be tough in any number of ways.
-It’s not surprising, then, that renting a car is one of them!
+So it’s not surprising that renting a car is one of them!

 Here’s how credit scores work.

-When you rent a car with a debit card and the rental company runs a “hard check” on your credit, that check is recorded on your credit report and ends up getting factored into your score.
+When you rent a car with a debit card and the rental company runs a “hard check” on your credit, that check is recorded on your credit report and will be factored into your credit score.

 Your credit score is based on the information in those reports.
-And since information can vary between your different credit reports, that means that your credit score can vary depending on which report is used to calculate it.
+Since information can vary between your different credit reports, that means that your credit score can vary depending on which report is used to calculate it.

 There are other types of credit scores.
 The three credit bureaus, for instance, got together to create a score called VantageScore.
-But since this score is also based on the info contained in your credit reports, it won’t often vary widely from your FICO score.
+Since this score is also based on the info contained in your credit reports, it won’t often vary widely from your FICO score.

 One way that renting a car could really hurt your score.

 Recent credit inquiries are one of five major factors in how your credit score is calculated.
-This is the category that hard credit checks fall into.
-However, it’s one of the least important factors, which is why renting a car with a debit card will only ding your score.
+However, it’s one of the least important factors, which is why renting a car with a debit card will only have a minor impact on your score.